-The Warp modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the «from» and «to» regions, with options for using a curve falloff, texture and/or vertex group.
+The Warp modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the «from» and «to» regions.

 This modifier is a bit tricky to understand at first.
 It requires two points, specified by the two target objects“ origins.
 The «from» point designates a point in space that is pulled toward the «to» point.
 It is akin to using the Proportional Editing in Edit Mode.

 The object defining the origin transformation of the warp.

 - Object To

 The object defining the destination transformation of the warp.

 - Preserve Volume